Family Offices in the Middle East - Outlook and Services 2025

 And cities like Dubai and Abu Dhabi, once sleepy fishing villages along the shores of the Persian Gulf, have transformed into modern and luxurious metropolises within just a few decades.

-In these countries, the current leadership, be it in business or government, is increasingly visionary and assertive.
-With ambitious plans for development and diversification, areas like financial services come into focus.
+All having ambitious plans for development and diversification, areas like financial services come into focus.

 Additional Middle East Wealth Stats and Outlook